-The scenes that have been written in DPST 422 are digitally produced and directed in this course.
-Preproduction, digital production and post-production techniques of dramatic scenes, including scenes shot on location and others in sound stages with a singled camera, are taught to students.
+The short scripts of madefor-television (MFT) films that have been written in DPST 422 are produced and directed in this course.
+Students will learn preproduction, digital production, and post-production techniques.
+Single camera filming on location and in sound stage are included.